Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of chiral conformal field theories and topological orders: Bulk-edge correspondence and application to Moore-Read states

 Recently, a second quantized formulation of quasihole operators has been proposed in \cite{Mazaheri_2015}.
+This method is potentially useful for establishing both an intuitive and quantitive understanding of FQHE based on the microscopic model.
+This has been a central concern in condensed matter theorist communities\cite{Wan2007FractionalQH,simon_generalized_2007}, as we have explained in the previous subsection.
 However, the generalization of this method to non-abelian particles is still in progress.
 Moreover, the interpretation of degeneracies appearing in FQH systems is unclear in this method.
 Our method to formulate wavefunctions by using SD may give a clear understanding of this puzzle.
 First of all, the notion of the single quasihole operator attached to half-flux quantum is subtle, because of the ambiguity of $e, m$ or $\sigma, \mu$.
 Hence it is necessary to introduce paired operator $\sigma_{\text{Bulk}} (\omega_{1},\omega_{2})$ and $\mu_{\text{Bulk}} (\omega_{1}, \omega_{2})$.
 For each paired operator, one can see the fermionic parity $0$ or $1$ and one can represent the corresponding wavefunction by specifying the fermion parity of each pair.
 One can represent

 and so on.
 This representation gives a concise understanding of diagrammatic representation of the conformal blocks in \cite{Ardonne:2010hj}, and can be generalized to more general topological orders.